jgarcia1599/Network-Everything/Final Project/README.md

 ## Process and Implementation

 Originally, I wanted the HASS to run entirely on a Raspberry Pi.
 After I soldered all the components to a prototyping board, the code wasn&#39;t working at all the night before the showcase which makes me thing that maybe one of the components was not soldered properly.
-As such, I did a last minute fix to this issue by quickly emulating the same hardware schematics on an Arduino MKR101 which is a piece of hardware we were more familiar with throughout the semester.
+As such, I did a last minute fix to this issue by quickly emulating the same hardware schematics on an Arduino MKR101, which is a piece of hardware we were more familiar of throughout the semester.

 Another issue that came in the last instances of the project&#39;s implementation was that I didn&#39;t quite remembered where to put the condition that detects the message from the arduino in the server.js code.
 As such, I went back to one of the examples we did in class &quot;UDPandHTTPServer&quot; in order to implement the same logical flow on my server code.
 The sensors were basically detecting a boolean condition, whether someone was within range or not, which resembles the boolean logic of clicking a button.
 Therefore, using this class example proved to be imperative for my project&#39;s execution.